-They may not be Swedish, but Swedes love tacos as much as Brits love curry.
-On Friday night they form the centrepoint of a one-day-a-week ‘hygge’ fest: ‘fredagsmys’…
+Swedes love tacos as much as Brits love curry.
+On Friday night they form the centrepoint of a one-day-a-week cosy fest: ‘fredagsmys’…

 Think Swedish food and you probably don’t think tacos.
 For millions of Swedes, though, Friday night means just that.
 You come home from work, change into some comfy clothes, put on some music and wait for them to heat up.
-It’s a weekly tradition known as fredagsmys (‘cosy Friday’).
+It’s a weekly tradition known as fredagsmys or ‘cosy Friday’.

-Fredagsmys actually has its origins in a marketing campaign for crisps.
+Fredagsmys has its origins in a marketing campaign for crisps.
 OLW used the slogan Nu är det freeedagsmyyys… (‘Now it’s cosy Friday time…’) back in the 1990s.
-Without hygge or koselig, Swedes jumped on an opportunity to put a label to their (just as enthusiastic) candle lighting and jumper wearing.
+Without hygge or koselig, like Denmark and Norway, Swedes jumped on an opportunity to put a label to their (just as enthusiastic) candle lighting and jumper wearing.

 “It doesn’t necessarily have to be about tacos.
 Finger food, however, is obligatory and takeaways are banned.
 Basically, as long as there isn’t a big pile of dirty pots and pans, you’ve succeded.”

 While its origins may not be so glamourous, fredagsmys is loved by Swedes just as much as hygge is loved by Danes.
-Fredagsmys is not the same as hygge: that’s an all week thing.
-But, as any Swede will tell you, saving all your cosiness for one night only works much better.
-So I know it’s cruel to post this on a Monday morning.
-But that doesn’t mean you can’t get planning.
-With about … well … another eighty hours until the weekend, I’d rush out and buy the tacos now.
-Oh, and that DVD you’re going to watch…
+Fredagsmys is not the same as hygge, an all week thing.
+But, as any Swede will tell you, saving all your cosiness for one night works much better.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.